 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Service Orientation: Actively looking for ways to help people.

 - Clinical Psychologist

 - Clinical Therapist

-There were about 147,500 jobs for Clinical Psychologist in 2016 (in the United States).
+In the United States, there were 147,500 jobs for Clinical Psychologist in 2016.
 New jobs are being produced at a rate of 14.2% which is above the national average.
 The Bureau of Labor Statistics predicts 21,000 new jobs for Clinical Psychologist by 2026.
-The BLS estimates 12,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 12,100 job openings in this field each year.

 The states with the most job growth for Clinical Psychologist are Colorado, Utah, and Arizona.
 Watch out if you plan on working in Rhode Island, Maine, or Illinois.
 These states have the worst job growth for this type of profession.